Prince Karl of Bavaria (1874–1927)

 Prince Karl of Bavaria (Karl Maria Luitpold Prinz von Bayern) (1 April 1874 - 9 May 1927) was a member of the Bavarian Royal House of Wittelsbach and a Major General in the Bavarian Army.

-Early life and military career
+Early life

 Karl was born at Villa Amsee near Lindau in Bavaria.
-He was the second son of King Ludwig III of Bavaria and his wife Archduchess Maria Theresia of Austria-Este.
+He was the second son of King Ludwig III of Bavaria and his wife Archduchess Maria Theresia of Austria-Este, member of the Austria-Este branch of the House of Habsburg.

+Military career

 Like his older brother Crown Prince Rupprecht, Karl joined the Bavarian Army and eventually reached the rank of Major General.

+Personal life

+He never married and left no known descendants.

 Death

 Karl died in Munich and is buried in the crypt of the famous Frauenkirche in the Bavarian capital.